theSchein/SlideCheck/README.md

 ## Security Notes

-- Always use environment variables for sensitive information like API keys and credential file paths.
+- Always use environment variables for sensitive information like API keys.
-- Ensure that the `google_credentials.json` file is stored securely and not exposed to unauthorized users.
+- Ensure that the `google_service_account.json` file is stored securely and not exposed to unauthorized users.
 - Regularly rotate your API keys and update the corresponding environment variables.